-- 17. (1) Chemical fertiliser shall not be applied to land within 1.5 metres of a surface watercourse. - (2) Organic fertiliser or soiled water shall not be applied to land within- - (a) subject to sub-article (5), 200m of the abstraction point of any surface watercourse, borehole, spring or well used for the abstraction of water for human consumption in a water scheme supplying 100m or more of water per day or serving 500 or more persons, - (b) subject to sub-article (5), 100m of the abstraction point (other than an abstraction point specified at paragraph (a)) of any surface water-course, borehole, spring or well used for the abstraction of water for human consumption in a water scheme supplying 10m or more of water per day or serving 50 or more persons, - (c) subject to sub-article (5), 25m of any borehole, spring or well used for the abstraction of water for human consumption other than a borehole, spring or well specified at paragraph (a) or (b),
+17. (1) Chemical fertiliser shall not be applied to land within 2m of any surface waters.

+(2) Organic fertiliser or soiled water shall not be applied to land within-

+- (a) 200m of the abstraction point of any surface waters, borehole, spring or well used for the abstraction of water for human consumption in a water scheme supplying 100m3 or more of water per day or serving 500 or more persons, - (b) 100m of the abstraction point (other than an abstraction point specified in paragraph (a)) of any surface waters, borehole, spring or well used for the abstraction of water for human consumption in a water scheme supplying 10m3 or more of water per day or serving 50 or more persons,